Support $\tau$-tilting modules and recollements: -tilting modules in a recollement

-Since $i^{!}$ is exact by assumption, by Lemma \ref{lem-2.6}, we have that $j_{*}$ is exact.
-Note that $i_{*}$ is also exact, so by Lemmas \ref{lem-composition} and \ref{lem-simple}, we have that all simple modules appear as a composition factor of $A$ in $\modu \Lambda$.
+Since $i^{!}$ is exact by assumption, $j_{*}$ is exact by Lemma \ref{lem-2.6}.
+Note that $i_{*}$ is also exact, so by Lemmas \ref{lem-composition} and \ref{lem-simple} all simple modules appear as a composition factor of $A$ in $\modu \Lambda$.
 Thus $\mathcal{T}$ is sincere.